Zugamifk/araci/README.md

 ### Ogre
 Large and tall man with a large head and lots of hair.
 Eats human flesh.
 About 1.5 times the height of a human.

+### Shadow People
+Usually harmless, they act as guides for the player and mark hidden paths.
+Though they usually disappear quickly, it's not known what might happen to those who come in contact with them.
+(Shadow touched status?
+Death?)

 ## Bosses
 There are several bosses.
 The goal of the